Feature #551

 My setting for "Auto character encoding detector" is "None."
 So what I am suggesting has actually nothing to do with libguess?

-#6 Updated by John Lindgren almost 9 years ago
+#6 Updated by John Lindgren over 9 years ago

 Zane Tu wrote: